xbobekf/oxygenium/.autodoc/docs/markdown/flow/src/main/scala/org/alephium/flow/mining/MinerApiController.md

 The `MinerApiController` class also has a `handleSubmittedBlock` method, which handles the result of submitting a block to the network.
 The `handleSubmittedBlock` method removes the block from the `submittingBlocks` hash map and sends a message to the client indicating whether the block was successfully submitted to the network.

-Overall, the `MinerApiController` class is an important part of the Alephium mining system, as it allows miners to connect to the network and receive mining tasks, as well as submit mined blocks to the network.
+Overall, the `MinerApiController` class is an important part of the Oxygenium mining system, as it allows miners to connect to the network and receive mining tasks, as well as submit mined blocks to the network.
 ## Questions:
  1. What is the purpose of this code file?
 - This code file contains the implementation of the MinerApiController class, which is responsible for handling mining-related API requests and managing connections to mining clients.

 2. What external libraries or dependencies does this code use?
 - This code file imports several classes and objects from Akka, a toolkit and runtime for building highly concurrent, distributed, and fault-tolerant systems.
-It also imports classes from other packages within the Alephium project.
+It also imports classes from other packages within the Oxygenium project.

 3. What is the license for this code?
 - This code is released under the GNU Lesser General Public License, version 3 or later.